Indian Ocean debris almost certainly from Boeing 777

 Daniel Rose, a partner at Kreindler & Kreindler LLP in New York, which is representing more than 50 victims’ families, said the discovery is unlikely to trigger a wave of lawsuits.

-Families want to sue in more favorable U.S. courts, a move that for most families would require arguing that an aircraft fault was at least partly to blame for the crash, he said.
+Families want to sue in more favourable U.S. courts, a move that for most families would require arguing that an aircraft fault was at least partly to blame for the crash, he said.

 “They’re specifically not looking to have to file in China,” Rose said.
 “They’re much more interested in getting answers and the best place to do that is in the U.S.”